Biswadip Dey is a PhD candidate at the Department of Electrical & Computer Engineering, University of Maryland. He is working towards

 - 2006, a national level graduate entrance examination for the IITs and IISc.

-Ranked third (among 102 students) in the Bachelor of Engineering (BE) program.
+Ranked third (among 102 students) in the Bachelor of Engineering (Specialization: Electrical Engineering) program.

 [10/02/2014] - Submitted our paper on Biomimetic Algorithms for Coordinated Motion: Theory and Implementation to ICRA-2015.